 Businesses can leverage extensive capabilities starting from big data analytics that enable enhanced food system traceability to AI-based smart water management systems.
 Based on the PwC report “How AI can enable a sustainable future” we outline the main industries with the high demand for AI adoption.
 Let’s take a closer look at how artificial intelligence can contribute to sustainable development across industries.

 - Agriculture.
-With precision monitoring of climate conditions, AI can efficiently predict the impacts on crop yields and improve them accordingly.
+With smart spraying technology and precision monitoring of climate conditions, AI can efficiently predict the impacts on crop yields and improve them accordingly.
 In combination with IoT, AI allows real-time monitoring of crops, soils, and livestock health to ensure better management and prediction.
-Agricultural robots can be leveraged by manufacturing businesses to autonomously manage tasks on the field with optimal timing.
+Connected farming with agricultural robots can be leveraged by manufacturing businesses to autonomously manage tasks on the field with optimal timing.

 - Water resource management.
 AI solutions can be designed to eliminate wastage and, overall, ameliorate the global water crisis by predictive maintenance of water infrastructure, anticipating water demand, and modeling water treatment processes.